-Code provision A.4.1 of the CG Code stipulates that non-executive directors shall be appointed for a specific term, subject to re-election, whereas code provision A.4.2 states that all directors appointed to fill a casual vacancy shall be subject to election by Shareholders at the first general meeting after appointment and that every director, including those appointed for a specific term, shall be subject to retirement by rotation at least once every three years.
+Code provision B.2.2 of the part two of the CG Code (former code provision A.4.2) that every director, including those appointed for a specific term, shall be subject to retirement by rotation at least once every three years.

-Pursuant to the Company's Articles of Association, Directors of the Company shall be elected by the general meeting and serve a term of three years.
+Pursuant to the Articles of Association, Directors of the Company shall be elected by the general meeting and serve a term of three years.
 Upon the expiry of their terms of office, the Directors may be re-elected and re-appointed.